-Choose a broad variety of foods from the five food groups:
+Healthy eating is all about enjoying a variety of foods from each of the five food groups:

 - lean meat, fish, poultry and nuts